-- At least 75% stronger and 45% stiffer than conventional grey iron and aluminium alloys. - Double the fatigue strength of grey iron and five times the fatigue strength of aluminium at elevated temperatures. - New engines: reduce size and weight while increasing performance. - Existing engines: improve durability and increase operating loads. - Ideally suited for components with simultaneous thermal and mechanical loading, such as cylinder blocks and heads, exhaust manifolds and turbocharger housings. - Used in passenger vehicle, commercial vehicle, industrial power engines including agriculture, marine, locomotive, off-road and stationary power applications.
+- At least 75% stronger and 45% stiffer than conventional grey iron and aluminium alloys. - Double the fatigue strength of grey iron and five times the fatigue strength of aluminium at elevated temperatures. - New engines: reduce size and weight while increasing performance. - Existing engines: improve durability and increase operating loads. - Ideally suited for components with simultaneous thermal and mechanical loading, such as cylinder blocks and heads, exhaust manifolds and turbocharger housings. - Used in passenger vehicle, commercial vehicle, and industrial power engines.